mobbr/mobbr-api-v1/README.md

 - create, maintain and check online identities
 - invite the best individuals for tasks
 - find the best tasks for users

-The API accepts the following payment destinations:
-- usernames, email addresses, twitter users, bitcoin addresses, telephone numbers and supported OAUTH user profiles (such as Github, Stackoverflow)
+- pay to usernames, email addresses, twitter users, bitcoin addresses, telephone numbers and supported OAUTH user profiles (such as Github, Stackoverflow)
-- JSON payment scripts that lists the payment properties and all recipients and their shares
-- URL's, in which case the API does a callback to retrieve a JSON payment script from the `<metadata name="participation" content="..." />` HTML tag
+- pay to URL's, in which case the API does a callback to retrieve a JSON payment script from the `<metadata name="participation" content="..." />` HTML tag

 ##Examples and specifications